Updated: Jun 5

 (1.2 to 2g protein per kilogram of body weight, or 0.54 to 0.91g per pound of body weight).

-The most crucial dietary factor that plays a role in building muscle is making sure that you are eating plenty of calories.
+The most crucial dietary factor on how to build lean muscle is making sure that you are eating plenty of calories.
 You should be taking in more calories than you are using, known as ‘positive energy balance’.
 Most people who are training hard can meet their protein requirements by their diet.

 The timing of protein has been found to be helpful with resistance training.
 Studies suggest that consuming a small amount of protein (10g) immediately before the gym session may help with muscle gains.

 Researchers have also shown that diets low in fat with excessive protein can compromise the anabolic hormonal response.
-Therefore, ensure you have a good balanced diet that is low in fat, moderate in protein and adequate in carbohydrates to maximise muscle gains.
+Therefore, ensure you have a well-balanced diet that is low in fat, moderate in protein and adequate in carbohydrates to maximise muscle gains.